mmoessler/interactive-animated-illustration-tool/README.md

 The information are collected in the following two dictionaries:

- - `sliders`: Dictionary containing the specifcation of the sliders
+ - `sliders`: Dictionary containing the specification of the sliders
  - `figures`: Dictionary containing the specification of the figures

 Customize the *values* of the following *keys* of the `sliders` dictionary: